carvel-dev/carvel/site/content/blog/imgpkg-tags.md

   image
 - `sha256-5c2dafe3c70c13990190d643c91e9f67b8129b179257674888178868474f6511.image-locations.imgpkg` This is a new OCI image that is created by `imgpkg` to store the location of the OCI images that are part of the bundle.
-The main reason to create this tag is to allow `imgpkg` to later reference and use this OCI image when doing.
+The main reason to create this tag is to allow `imgpkg` to later reference and use this OCI image when copying the bundles between registries.

 ## The end